Events begin at 4 p.m. ET

 Photos by Jeff Mills

-This past fall, Vergote led the cross country team to a fifth-place finish at the Big Ten championships, Ohio State's highest finish at the conference meet in 29 years.
-Juniors Michelle Thomas and Katie Borchers finished fourth and sixth, respectively, earning First Team All-Big Ten honors and joining Maureen Cogan (1984) and Kathryn Monard (1986) as the only first-team selections in school history.
-The duo also captured All-Great Lakes region honors, with Borchers advancing as an individual to the NCAA championships, where she became the first All-American in school history after a 40th-place finish at the prestigious event.
+In 2013, her first season with the Buckeyes, Vergote led the cross country team to a fifth-place finish at the Big Ten championships, Ohio State's highest finish at the conference meet in 29 years.
+Thomas and Borchers finished fourth and sixth, respectively, earning First Team All-Big Ten honors and joining Maureen Cogan (1984) and Kathryn Monard (1986) as the only first-team selections in school history.
+The duo also captured All-Great Lakes region honors, with Borchers advancing as an individual to the NCAA championships, where she earned All-America recognition with a 40th-place finish.
+Borchers would go on to win the 800-meter title at the Big Ten outdoor track and field championships on her way to Honorable Mention All-America honors during the outdoor track season.

-A former MAC champion at the University of Toledo, Vergote spent the 2013 season as an assistant track coach at Iowa State.
-In her one season with the Cyclones, ISU placed ninth at the NCAA indoor championships and 13th at the outdoor national meet, while All-American Betsy Saina captured a national title in the 10000m.
+A former Mid-American Conference (MAC) champion at the University of Toledo, Vergote spent the 2013 season as an assistant track coach at Iowa State.
+In her lone season with the Cyclones, ISU placed ninth at the NCAA indoor championships and 13th at the outdoor national meet, while All-American Betsy Saina captured a national title in the 10,000-meter run.

 Prior to Iowa State, Vergote was the associate head coach for cross country and track and field at her alma mater from 2008-2012.
 During her time on staff the Rockets won a pair of MAC cross country championships and qualified for the NCAA championships twice.
 Vergote was also a distance assistant at Manhattan College for three seasons.